unknowngamer123-a/xnsWare/README.md

 **⚠️ Important:**  This project is licensed under the [LICENSE](https://github.com/unknowngamer123-a/xnsWare/blob/main/LICENSE) file.
 Please respect the license terms.
 Skidding or redistributing this code as your own is not cool.
 If you want to use parts of the code, give credit where it's due.

+- This script is provided for educational purposes only.
+- Using this script to exploit on roblox may be against their terms of service.
+- Use at your own risk.

 ## ⭐️ Show Your Support